Noel Cobb

 He published numerous books of poetry and non-fiction.
 He worked with R. D. Laing, studied various forms of meditation, became a Jungian analyst, and founded a charitable trust, "The London Convivium for Archetypal Studies".
 He is the author of "Prospero's Island: The Secret Alchemy at the Heart of The Tempest".

-In Oslo, he was integrated into a radical cultural environment and took a degree in psychology.
-However, he was expelled from Norway because of his experimentation with marihuana — this despite his having fathered a child there.
-After returning to England he worked as general manager at R. D. Laing experimental clinic for schizophrenics in London, where Axel Jensen also stayed one year.
-Later he studied Tibetan language, Buddhism, therapy and meditation in India and Nepal.
+In Oslo, he was integrated into a radical cultural environment and studied for a degree in psychology.
+However, he was expelled from Norway because of his experimentation with marijuana, despite his having fathered a child there with Axel Jensen's girlfriend.
+After returning to England he worked as general manager at the R. D. Laing experimental clinic for schizophrenics in London, where Jensen also stayed for one year.
+Later he studied the Tibetan language, Buddhism, therapy and meditation in India and Nepal.
 In 1981 he opened a private practice as a psychotherapist in England.

 From 1987 he led "The London Convivium for Archetypal Studies".
 Noel started the yearbook "Sphinx: A Journal of Archetypal Psychology and the Arts", where he published many articles.